aws-samples/iot-dotnet-publisher-consumer/README.md

 dotnet restore

 ```
-Open the program.cs in Visual Studio and import the following namespaces.
+Open the Program.cs in Visual Studio and import the following namespaces.

 ``` c#
 using System;